kesh-lang/kesh/examples.md

 string:   #string   --> ''
 ```

-Blocks return the value of the last line.
+Blocks return the value of the last evaluated expression.
 This can be used to produce a value within a local scope.

 ```lua
 answer: {